cosmos/ethermint/CONTRIBUTING.md

 workflow and standards.

 Contributing to this repo can mean many things such as participating in discussion or proposing code changes.
-To ensure a smooth workflow for all contributors, the general procedure for contributing has been established.
+To ensure a smooth workflow for all contributors, the following general procedure for contributing has been established:

 1. Either [open](https://github.com/cosmos/cosmos-sdk/issues/new/choose)
    or [find](https://github.com/cosmos/cosmos-sdk/issues) an issue you have identified and would like to contribute to